-Seth Bullock on Deadwood.
+Seth Bullock.
 In contrast to the frequent use of alcohol by other characters (Doc Cochran, Calamity Jane, Wild Bill Hickock, Al Swearengen and his men), Bullock rarely drinks at all.
-IIRC, he only does so once during the first season, and its done with Swearengen as toast at the end of their conversation.
+He only does so once during the first season, and it's done with Swearengen as a toast at the end of their conversation.

 Murdoch Mysteries: Detective William Murdoch doesn't drink because his distant father is The Alcoholic and he wants to keep his head clear for his investigation.
-He drinks only very rarely for special occasions or For Science!
-He actually really said that when he wanted to find out the effect of drinking a bottle of absinthe in two people.
+He drinks only very rarely for special occasions or For Science!; that's what he stated when he wanted to find out the effect of drinking a bottle of absinthe on two people.

-Mr. Garibaldi on Babylon 5 starts off as recovering alcholic.
+Mr. Garibaldi on Babylon 5 starts off as recovering alcoholic.
 He slips into drinking for an episode when he's framed in Season 1.
-In Season 5, his alcoholism became Off the Wagon.
+In Season 5, his alcoholism became Off The Wagon.

 Neil Burnside of The Sandbaggers wants to keep his wits about him — shortly after being promoted to section chief, he had to resolve a crisis while extremely drunk, and resolved that he was never going to be in that situation again.

 Captain Jack Harkness in the first season of Torchwood only has one drink: to raise his glass to a fallen soldier.
 Otherwise he's always drinking plain water while whoever he's drinking with has something alcoholic.
-This becomes even more conspicious if one considers his original Doctor Who characterisation which included a habit of heavy drinking.
-He much prefers good coffee over a Spot of Tea, though.
+This becomes even more conspicuous if one considers his original Doctor Who characterisation which included a habit of heavy drinking.
+He much prefers good coffee over a Spot of Tea, being space American, though.

 Triple H, as part of a short mini-feud between D-Generation X and CM Punk's "Straight Edge Society" unit, once claimed humorously that he also lived a clean lifestyle but without the need for any of the cult-like theatrics involved in SES.